 DNA Health Testing

-In dogs affected with MDR1, the blood brain barrier is comprimised.
+In dogs with two copies of the gene MDR1, the blood brain barrier is compromised.
 This gene encodes a protein, P-glycoprotein, that is responsible for pumping many drugs and other toxins out of the brain.
 Dogs with the mutant gene can not pump some drugs out of the brain as a normal dog would, which may result in abnormal neurologic signs.
-The result may be an illness requiring an extended hospital stay--or even death.
 It is well known that all sizes of Australian Shepherds and related breeds can have adverse reactions to drugs such as ivermectin, loperamide (Imodium®), and others.
-DNA testing is now available through various laboratories in Europe.
+DNA testing is now available through various laboratories .

 Dogs that are affected by MDR1 will have a sensitivity to Ivermenctin and other related drugs.